Fish Are Friends, Not Food

 The health benefits associated with a vegan diet almost seem too good to be true.
 That is assuming you address the deficiencies that are common with the diet.
 Fortifying a vegan diet with supplements including Vitamin B12, Calcium, and Polyunsaturated fats while getting a decent amount of sunlight (for Vitamin D) would negate nearly all of the health concerns.
 It is worth reading the AJCM article for a more in depth analysis, here is the link again.

-In my experience as a trainer, getting people to consider a vegetarian or vegan diet is challenging.
+In my experience as a personal trainer, getting people to consider a vegetarian or vegan diet is challenging.
 Despite knowing the health benefits, I have trouble myself saying no to meat and animal products.
 Growing up on the American Standard Diet, meat and dairy for dinner is a difficult trend to break from.
 But at the end of the day, the numbers don’t lie, a vegan diet may help you live longer and lose weight faster.
 In my nutrition research this far, veganism is in a league of its own when it comes to reducing the chances of health concerns later in life which is worth some serious consideration.